botcheddevil/qcqml4-12-tsp/README.md

      - `$ python qaoa.py` for 3 nodes
      - `$ python qaoa-4nodes.py` for 4 nodes
      - `$ python qaoa-5nodes.py` for 5 nodes

+   - **Run a batch of QAQO experiments **
+     - `$ python experiments.py` Attempts on 4 to 7 nodes, testing optimizers COBYLA and SPSA with maxiter 1 to 3